 Party With New (And Old) Friends

 KIFF is not just about films, it’s also about fun.
 Parties are hosted on selected nights during the festival and you’re invited!
 Meet the filmmakers and other film fanatics.
-If you’re not sure when and where the after-parties are being held each night, ask a KIFF volunteer or check the website for information.
+If you’re not sure when and where the after-parties are being held, ask a KIFF volunteer or check the website for information.

-The festival will be held October 10-16, 2014 at the Glenwood Arts Theatre, located at 95th and Metcalf on the east side of the Metcalf South Shopping Center.
+The festival will be held November 6-12, 2015 at the Glenwood Arts Theatre, located at 95th and Mission, in the Ranch Mart South Shopping Center.
 For more information, see the map in the sidebar of this website.